 Can the police search my home?

 The police will make a request to the court for a search warrant so that they can legally search your home (and possibly your workplace) for evidence.
 They will look for evidence on phone bill statements, money transfers and seize any valuable assets.
-They may put you and your family or associations under surveillance.
+They may put you and your family or associates under surveillance.